Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 I hate for this to be a shut up and dribble situation, but a lot of these studios should continue to have a foot planted where they started.
 Every game doesn’t need to have a sprawling open world.
 Every game doesn’t need to be online.
 Every game doesn’t need to be a live service.
 Sometimes people just want a good story and a fun mechanic.

-That’s not to say studios shouldn’t innovate, but there’s a reason those developers were so beloved back in the day, and there’s a reason Playstation has been seeing repeated success.
+That’s not to say studios shouldn’t innovate, but there’s a reason those developers were so beloved back in the day, and there’s a reason PlayStation has been seeing repeated success.
 It’s because well-crafted narratives and experiences resonate with people.
 For my sports fans out there, it’s why everyone was so baffled when the Seahwaks threw the ball at the 1-yard line with the Superbowl on the line.
 They had successfully run the ball up to that point and yet decided to abandon that strategy.
 Don’t fix what’s not broken.
 Continue to reward supporters by giving them experiences similar to what brought them to you in the first place.

 ### Changing of the Guard

 ![Respawn Entertainment Logo](/img/respawn-entertainment-black-logo-1200x675.jpg "Respawn Entertainment Logo")

-We’ve already seen Playstation champion these ideas for over a decade, but it’s time for other publishers to step up and start also funding these types of projects.
+We’ve already seen PlayStation champion these ideas for over a decade, but it’s time for other publishers to step up and start also funding these types of projects.
 It’s not about always hitting the billion-dollar GTA V home run, sometimes it’s about building a solid swathe of series to choose from.
 Let’s get more Bioshocks, more Fables, more Sly Coopers.

 It does seem like there is a new group of studios that are starting to be seen as the gold standard.
 I’ve already mentioned Insomniac and Naughty Dog but there’s also: